onism/WSN/consensus/ICF_Matlab_Code/README.txt

 %%% I use this matlab code, but I will add some other algorithm to compare

 %% 2016/12/11 add the CI fusion with kalman filter, it perform well than the KCF but worse than weight kalman filter and GKCF
+%% 2016/12/12 add the KLA and wKLA fusion with the kalman filter, kla perform well but the wkla perform worse, I will fixed it later